ppribadi/casestudy_bikeshare/README.md

 ![Weekend_Ride_Duration_byHr_by_RiderType](Figures/Weekend_Ride_Duration_byHr_by_RiderType.png)
 ##### Conclusion:
 - Since our focus is on converting casual to member riders, we need to examine further if some casual riders actually can benefit from membership from the aspect of saving money or conveniences.
 We need to further examine the demographics of the users in order to profile them better.
-- From the polularity of ridership for casual riders during the peak hours of the days, we conclude that using bike as transportation is very relevant to the riders' needs.
+- From the popularity of ridership for casual riders during the peak hours of the days, we conclude that using bike as transportation is very relevant to the riders' needs.
 However, I think the best approach is to collect some surveys from casual users who use the bikes frequently to find out their pain points.